ropensci-archive/roweb2/content/community.md

 +++
-title="rOpenSci community"
-description="Our community is our best asset" twitterImg="img/community-scroll/c6.jpg"
+title="Our community is our best asset" description="Our community is our best asset" twitterImg="img/community-scroll/c6.jpg"
 +++

-## Our community is our best asset

 We are building a welcoming and diverse global community of software users and developers from a range of research domains.
 We aim to build capacity of novices, experts, and the “nexperts” in between.
 We welcome participation and civil conversations that adhere to our [code of conduct](/coc).
 There are many ways to get involved.